Top

 ParticleNotFound

-If `from_pdgid` returns no match.
+If `from_pdgid`, internally called, returns no match.

 MatchingIDNotFound